wp-plugins/fresh-from-friendfeed-and-twitter/readme.txt

 Here's the [Support Room](http://friendfeed.com/rooms/fresh-from-friendfeed-and-twitter) showing real-time, warts 'n' all, frequent and infrequent, questions and answers.
 If you cannot find the answer you need, please ask the question to the Room.
 Don't be shy.

 == Changelog ==

+= 1.1.0 =
+* Import FriendFeed Users, Comments, Likes, Rooms, and Search
+* Import Twitter Users and Search
+* Mashup multiple feeds
+* Filter import by keyword e.g. #blog
+* Import content as a digest per service, per user or all together
+* Keep it Fresh
+* Keep it Coming
+* Fixed: FriendFeed direct content now imported
+* Fixed: busy sites do not suffer from repeat imports
+* Works on PHP4 as well as PHP5
+* Ready for L10N multi-language support

 = 1.0.2 =
 * Import stumbleupon images